Caroline Hill FC: 1970s

-1980's
+1980s

 Caroline Hill would return to cup finals in latter years but were unable to come out victorious.
 In 1980, they lost 2–1 to South China in the Viceroy Cup final though right winger Deng Jiandong and keeper Liu Chun Fai were voted Best Attacking Player and Best Defending Player respectively.
 The club suffered heartbreak again the 1981 Viceroy Cup Final, this time losing 7–6 on penalties to Eastern.
 Liu Chun Fai won his second consecutive Best Defender Award despite the defeat.

 In 1981–92, mired in a relegation battle with South China, both clubs were involved in a crucial match at the South China AA Stadium.
 The match took place on 16 April 1982, with a record 27,957 filled the stadium with most arriving early in the morning.
 The match ended in a 0–0 draw, leaving both teams tied near the bottom of the table with 13 points.
 South China fans, unhappy with their club's league performance, rioted outside the stadium in the biggest civil disorder in Hong Kong since the 1967 Leftist riots.

 Desperately sensing the need for improvements to his squad, Chan Yiu Kam turned to England for help.
 He acquired the likes of Mick Channon, Steve Williams, David Armstrong and Mark Wright on loan Southampton F.C. in a desperate attempt to help salvage the club's fleeting hopes of remaining in the top flight.
 However, the home tie versus South China ended in a 4–1 loss, all but sealing their fate.
 In the end, Caroline Hill finished one point behind them, in 10th place, resulting in relegation to the Second Division.

-2000's
+2000s

 In 2001–02, Caroline Hill finished last in the Hong Kong Third A Division League and by rule, were not allowed to enter a team in the Hong Kong football league system the following year.
 The club has not fielded a senior men's team since.

-2010's
+2010s

 Caroline Hill fielded a women's side in the defunct Hong Kong Women League.
-They currently operate academy sides for youth players.
+They operated academy sides for youth players.